 How are you, ol’ holiday girl?
 What a time you must be having down there by the ocean.
 Half your bear-luck.

 Paddy took a fall last Tuesday.
-But not to worry, nothing was hurt except his pride.
+But not to worry, he hurt nothing but his pride.
 Still, widow Perkins insists on bringing him healing tea and scones every afternoon.
 Paddy doesn’t seem to mind too much, either.
 Everyone is talking about where this might lead.